 My successful business allowed me to travel, explore and discover.
 I’ve always been curious, always had a sense of adventure and always made wonderful friends along the way.
 I’ve climbed in the Himalayas, discovered Dal Bat in Katmandu, pigeon in China Pachamanca (meat that is cooked for hours in a hole covered with hot stones) in Peru and shopped for antiques in Hong Kong on Hollywood Road.

-I climbed the Great Wall in Beijing; traveled down the Yangtze River in what I thought would be a cruise ship (of course I came prepared with lovely cruise wear).
+I climbed the Great Wall of China in Beijing, traveled down the Yangtze River in what I thought would be a cruise ship, of course I came prepared with lovely cruise wear.
 Instead it was a relic from the Communist era that we had to get out and push when the water became too shallow.

 Yes, I was enamored with Paris, as we all are, and had an apartment on L’ile Saint Louis.
-The city was bustling, energized, glamorous and chock-full of the fashion, design and great shopping finds I always seek.
-But my greatest find of all was my fifteenth century Chateau in the Perigord ,aka Dordogne, and region of France.
-Nestled in fields of lavender and sunflowers in a quaint village of country France.
-I thought it would be a special, beautiful place to come home to.
+The city was bustling, energized, glamorous and chock full of the fashion, design and great shopping finds I always seek.
+But my greatest find of all was my fifteenth century Chateau in the Perigord ,aka Dordogne, region of France.
+Nestled in fields of lavender and sunflowers, in a quaint village of country France, this would become a special, beautiful place for my family to come home to.

-Now I split my time between Dallas and the Dordogne.And somehow the combination works.
-I spend my time entertaining friends and going to the Brocantes to find the treasures we are bringing you on our web site FRENCH VINTAGE HOME.
+Now I split my time between Dallas and the Dordogne, and somehow the combination works.
+I spend my time entertaining friends and going to the Brocantes to find the treasures I am bringing you on my web site FRENCH VINTAGE HOME.